 Kyoto most notable areas are:

-- Gion – is Kyoto’s most historic neighborhood and offers a fascinating glimpse into Japan´s history.
-The houses here are some of the best preserved from the Edo-period anywhere in Japan.
-If you are lucky you might even catch a glimpse of a Geiko as she hurries through the streets.
+Gion is Kyoto’s most historic neighborhood and offers a fascinating glimpse into Japan´s history.
+The houses here are some of the best-preserved from the Edo period anywhere in Japan.
+If you are lucky you might even catch a glimpse of a Geiko or Geisha as she hurries through the streets.
+Check out our recommended walking route of Gion and Pontocho.

-There is plenty to see and do in this amazing city, like going for a stroll through the magical Bamboo Forest and walk under thousands of bright red torii gates at Fushimi-Inari Shrine and marvel at the famous Golden Pavillion floating on its small lake.
-Don´t miss the lively Nishiki market and the cool Mange museum.
+There is plenty to see and do in this amazing city, like going for a stroll through the magical Bamboo Forest, walk under thousands of bright red torii gates at Fushimi-Inari Shrine, marvel at the famous Golden Pavillion floating on its small lake, and see the lovely Njio Castle.
+Don´t miss the lively Nishiki market and the cool Manga museum.

 No Japan trip is complete without a visit to Kyoto, it is mandatory! ♥